Q. I am thinking about having counselling. How do I choose a counsellor - any tips?

 Q. How long does counselling typically last?

-A. For some clients, having weekly counselling or therapy is part of their routine for anything from a year to several years, as they undertake to consider and evaluate the framework of their life.
+A. For some clients, having weekly counselling or therapy is part of their routine for anything from a year to several years, as they undertake to evaluate the framework of their life.
 For others, counselling is potentially anything from 12 weeks to six to eight months to focus in on a particular issue or transition.

 The dynamic coaching sessions can be just a one-off primer for i.e. an event (interview/discussion prep) or a few sessions only.